 During your professional journey from applying to be registered or renew your registration as a social worker, throughout your time as a registered social worker and afterwards, and during the course of your interactions with us, we might receive from you (or from others about you), and retain or otherwise process information about you, including your:

-including your name, any former name(s), address, previous address(es), telephone number, previous telephone number(s), email address and previous email address(es)
+- personal contact details, including your name, any former name(s), address, previous address(es), telephone number, previous telephone number(s), email address and previous email address(es)

 - date of birth